RayHightower/RayHightower.com/_posts/2017-09-07-passing-the-chicagoruby-baton.markdown

 Email: [first initial] + [last name] @ 8thlight.com.
 Or Twitter: [@RayHightower](http://twitter.com/rayhightower).

 And...
 [WindyCityRails](http://windycityrails.com) happens on Sept 14-15, 2017.
 You still have time to grab a ticket.
 As always, the presentions and the networking are outstanding.
 Use the discount code `CHICAGORUBY` for a $50 discount against the standard price.
-See you in September!
+See you at WindyCityRails!

 ~Ray Hightower